 Starting on the Left Coast, where Hillary supporters feel most at home, there are amazing escapades to be had including these 6 Kid-Friendly Adventures on Vancouver Island.

 As you head inland, stop in the interior of BC and drown your sorrows in BC wine Country.
 Osoyoos is a dreamy spot, with plenty of wine, sunshine and beaches to explore.

 You can find Zen in Alberta with Heli Yoga or visit the oldest relics in the country; Discovering the past in the Badlands and visiting Drumheller where the dinosaur bones will reassure you that at least something else has been through more drama than this election.

 The undulating hills of the prairies are soothing, and if you allow yourself to be charmed by Saskatoon, we’ll all get through this together.

 Moving east, the kids can have an Experiential Learning Vacation of Dynamic Proportions in Sudbury Ontario.
 Yes, Sudbury.
 And visiting Toronto, perfect for a Big City Getaway, never fails to remind us that Canadians do big cities pretty darn well!

 If you prefer your political fireworks homegrown, how about Quebec?
-Politics in la belle province are never boring!
-You can’t miss out on Manoir-Papineau in Montebello, Quebec, one of Canada’s treasured National Historic Sites, visit Historic Quebec City to see why it is so kid friendly, and if you head there in the summer, there are at least 10 Awesome Things to do in Montreal with Kids.
+Politics in la belle province are never dull!
+You can’t miss out on Manoir-Papineau in Montebello, Quebec, one of Canada’s treasured National Historic Sites.
+Visit Historic Quebec City to see why it is so kid friendly, and if you head there in the summer, there are at least 10 Awesome Things to do in Montreal with Kids.

 Farthest east, and most pragmatic, the Atlantic provinces are a no-nonsense but fun-loving and spectacular destination for all families, from north or south of the border.